Israel has struck in Syria since Russia plane downed: Israeli official

 Netanyahu said earlier this month that he would meet Russian President Vladimir Putin “soon” to discuss security cooperation.
 Russia said it had upgraded Syria’s air defenses with the S-300 missile system after accusing Israel of indirect responsibility for the incident.

-Writing by Ori Lewis, Editing by Mark Heinrich, William Maclean
+Writing by Ori Lewis, Editing by Mark Heinrich/William Maclean